-The CREATE FUNCTION statement allows you to create Java functions, which you can then use in an expression.
+The CREATE FUNCTION statement creates a Java function, which you can then use in an expression.

 The function owner and the database owner automatically gain the EXECUTE privilege on the function, and are able to grant this privilege to other users.
 The EXECUTE privileges cannot be revoked from the function and database owners.